 In the long Linden Avenue 26 linden trees have been planted in 1891.

-In this building you also find a very old fashioned but charming museum.
-Free admission, so just have peek when you are in here anyway.
+In this building, you also find a very old-fashioned but charming museum.
+Free admission, so just have a peek when you are in here anyway.

 Information on green Coimbra